Beatty Sequences for a Quadratic Irrational: Decidability and Applications: Introduction

 In Section~\ref{additive}, we apply these results to problems of additive number theory.
 We show that for each $r \geq 1$ it is decidable whether the set $\{ \lfloor n \alpha + \beta \rfloor \suchthat n \geq 1 \}$ forms an additive basis (or asymptotic additive basis) of order $r$.

-In Section~\ref{reble} we use these ideas to solve some open problems of Don Reble.
+In Section~\ref{reble} we use these ideas to solve some open problems of Don Reble, and in Section~\ref{graham} we show a question of Graham is decidable for quadratic irrationals.
 In Section~\ref{hildebrand} we give an explicit description of a sequence studied by Hildebrand, Li, Li, and Xie.
 In Sections~\ref{kimberling} and \ref{sec11}, we solve some open problems of Kimberling.
-Finally, in Section~\ref{sec12}, we prove a number of identities about sequences in the OEIS.
+In Section~\ref{sec12}, we prove a number of identities about sequences in the OEIS.
+In Section~\ref{fractional} we discuss fractional parts.
+Finally, in Section~\ref{converse-sec} we prove the converse (Theorem~\ref{main1-converse}) of Theorem~\ref{main1}.